-When Montag starts to come around to the idea that, hey, maybe something’s hinkey with this whole set-up, we see that he has a stash – not of books, but of random ’90s crap: a cassette, a film reel, a computer mouse.
-It made me wonder whether they were perhaps diluting the censorship message too much, making it more about the technology and the mechanism of distribution rather than the power of knowledge and information itself.
-Montag does still steal a book, from the home of the old lady who chooses to burn with her book collection rather than live without them.
+When Montag starts to come around to the idea that, hey, maybe something’s hinky with this whole set-up, we see that he has a stash – not of books, but of random ’90s crap: a cassette, a film reel, a computer mouse.
+It’s a nice visual, but it does risk diluting the censorship message of Fahrenheit 451, making it more about the technology and the mechanism of distribution rather than the power of knowledge and information itself.
+Montag does still steal a book, though, from the home of the old lady who chooses to burn with her book collection rather than live without them.
 He takes Fyodor Dostoyevsky’s Notes From The Underground, which seems fitting.

 I’m not going to lie, Fahrenheit 451 on-screen is still a pretty dude-centric story, at least in the beginning.
-They cut out Montag’s wife, for one thing, so that halved the number of female characters drawn from the original book.
-Until about mid-way through, only Clarisse and a female news reporter were allowed to speak.
+They cut out Montag’s wife, for one thing, so that halved the number of female characters from the original book.
+Until about mid-way, only Clarisse and a female news reporter are allowed to speak.
 Thankfully, in the second half, more female characters are introduced; not only do they get to speak, they sometimes get to speak to each other, and take on leadership roles – a vast improvement over Bradbury’s original version, don’t you think?

 I’m not going to pretend I completely loved and understood this whole “Omnis” plot point, but I decided to just go with it.
-The Eels implanted some poor bird with this magical book DNA, and it was Montag’s job to steal a transmitter that would allow them to track its flight to Canada (where books aren’t banned and forcing mutant birds to mate and spread isn’t illegal, just creepy).
+The Eels implant some poor bird with this magical book DNA, and it’s Montag’s job to steal a transmitter that allows them to track its flight to Canada (where books aren’t banned and forcing mutant birds to mate and spread isn’t illegal, just creepy).
 He pulls it off, in the sense that the bird gets away, but Captain Beatty (Michael Shannon) shows up and he is pissed that his golden child has joined the Dark Side.

 So, which was better, the movie or book?